CZ-NIC/yangson/docs/schemadata.rst

       .. doctest::

-	 >>> Context.path2route('/example-3-a:top/bar')
+	 >>> dm.schema_data.path2route('/example-3-a:top/bar')
 	 [('top', 'example-3-a'), ('bar', 'example-3-a')]

-   .. classmethod:: get_definition(stmt: Statement, mid: ModuleId) \
+   .. method:: get_definition(stmt: Statement, sctx: SchemaContext) \
-		    -> Tuple[Statement, ModuleId]
+		    -> Tuple[Statement, SchemaContext]

       Find the **grouping** or **typedef** statement to which the statement in the *stmt* argument refers.
-The argument *mid* specifies the (sub)module in which the name of the grouping or type is to be resolved.
-The returned value is a tuple consisting of the definition statement and :term:`module identifier` of the (sub)module where the definition appears.
+The argument *sctx* specifies the schema context in which the name of the grouping or type is to be resolved.
+The returned value is a tuple consisting of the definition statement and a new :class:`SchemaContext` in which the definition appears.

       This method may raise the following exceptions: